Quick Guide: What is Low Acyl Gellan Gum? Uses, Benefits & FAQs

 Introduction

 Gellan gum is a versatile hydrocolloid produced by bacterial fermentation.
-It comes in two main forms: Low Acyl (LA) and High Acyl (HA).
-Low Acyl Gellan Gum is prized for forming firm, brittle, transparent gels that remain stable under heat.
-It is widely used in beverages, confectionery, dairy alternatives, and molecular gastronomy.
+It comes in two primary forms: Low Acyl (LA) and High Acyl (HA).
+High Acyl Gellan Gum is valued for forming soft, elastic, and flexible gels with excellent stability.
+This guide explores what High Acyl Gellan Gum is, how it differs from Low Acyl, and its unique role in food science and gastronomy.

-1. Fermentation: Produced by the microorganism Sphingomonas elodea through controlled fermentation of carbohydrates.
+1. Fermentation: Produced by Sphingomonas elodea through fermentation of carbohydrates.

-2. Recovery: The gum is precipitated using alcohol and separated from the broth.
+2. Recovery: The gum is precipitated from the broth using alcohol.

-3. Drying: The precipitate is dried into a powder.
+3. Drying: The product is dried into a powder form.

-4. Standardization: Ground and standardized for food and industrial applications.
+4. Milling: Ground and standardized for food-grade applications.

 Benefits & Functional Properties